ngtranthanhtoan/business-301-executive-leadership/executive_leadership_301_chapter_1.md

 # Executive Leadership 301 — Chapter 1: The Executive Shift

 ## What Changes at 301
-At this level, your role shifts from being the person who solves hard problems to being the person who **shapes the conditions** in which the entire enterprise solves problems.
-Your core responsibilities become:
-- **Allocate attention** — the rarest and most valuable resource.
-- **Set context** so decisions can be made without you in the room.
-- **Select people and design systems** that endure beyond individual projects.
-- **Steward capital** — not just money, but also time, brand, and technical leverage.
+At this level, your role shifts from being the person who solves hard problems to being the person who shapes the conditions in which the entire enterprise solves problems.
+Your core responsibilities become allocating attention — the rarest and most valuable resource; setting context so decisions can be made without you in the room; selecting people and designing systems that endure beyond individual projects; and stewarding capital — not just money, but also time, brand, and technical leverage.

 ## Five Executive Levers
+As an executive, you wield five key levers to drive the organization forward:
-1. **People** — Who gets the hardest problems; who is coached, promoted, or replaced.
+1. **People** — Determining who gets the hardest problems and who is coached, promoted, or replaced.
-2. **Strategy** — The few decisive bets, and what you explicitly will not do.
+2. **Strategy** — Making the few decisive bets and explicitly deciding what you will not do.
-3. **Narrative** — A coherent story that aligns thousands of micro‑decisions.
+3. **Narrative** — Crafting a coherent story that aligns thousands of micro-decisions.
-4. **Systems** — Cadence, metrics, and clear decision rights.
+4. **Systems** — Establishing cadence, metrics, and clear decision rights.
-5. **Capital** — Budgets, headcount, time, technical debt, and reputation.
+5. **Capital** — Managing budgets, headcount, time, technical debt, and reputation.

 ## The Time Portfolio (Default)
+To manage your time effectively, consider this default allocation:
-- **60% Enterprise‑shaping**: strategy, market/customer insight, capital allocation, top‑talent moves.
+- **60% Enterprise-shaping**: Focus on strategy, market/customer insight, capital allocation, and top-talent moves.
-- **30% Operating rhythm**: WBR/MBR, unblockers, cross‑functional coordination.
+- **30% Operating rhythm**: Handle WBR/MBR, unblockers, and cross-functional coordination.
-- **10% Maker/learning**: deep dives, strategic thinking, writing to clarify thought.
+- **10% Maker/learning**: Engage in deep dives, strategic thinking, and writing to clarify thought.

-*Tip*: In early‑stage or turnaround situations, you may invert the 60/30 split—just make the choice deliberately.
+*Tip*: In early-stage or turnaround situations, you may need to invert the 60/30 split—just make the choice deliberately.

 ## The Four Rooms (Mental Model)
+To maintain balance, think of your role through the lens of four mental "rooms":
 - **Map Room** — Strategy and narrative (future focus).
-- **Machine Room** — Operating system, numbers, performance (present focus).
+- **Machine Room** — Operating system, numbers, and performance (present focus).
-- **Situation Room** — Acute response: incidents, PR, outages, crises.
+- **Situation Room** — Acute response to incidents, PR, outages, and crises.
-- **Mirror Room** — Reflection: self‑inspection, ethics, energy management.
+- **Mirror Room** — Reflection on self-inspection, ethics, and energy management.

-Healthy executives **schedule** time in each room weekly.
+Healthy executives schedule time in each room weekly.

 ### Four Rooms — Visual
 ```mermaid